densmoreb1/HypertrophyApp/README.md

 - Create the create meso cycle page
     - Pull from the database
     - Button at the end to save meso to the database
+- Design what the meso table will be inserting
+- Create some kinda of text to show if the meso was created
+- Design what the current workout will be pulling from

 >>>>>>> 930d56e (adding readme)